Debt Diet

 A debt diet is a plan or strategy for reducing or eliminating debt.
 It typically involves creating a budget, setting financial goals, and making changes to spending and saving habits in order to pay off debt and improve overall financial health.

 A debt diet may be undertaken by individuals or households who are struggling with high levels of debt or who want to improve their financial management skills.
 It can be a challenging process, but it can also be very rewarding, as reducing or eliminating debt can lead to improved financial stability and greater peace of mind.

+Plan

 The debt diet is an eight-step plan: